EU AI Act Transparency Obligations: What You Must Disclose

 - Content generation tools (text, image, video, audio)

-- Emotion recognition or biometric categorization systems
+- Emotion recognition or biometric categorisation systems

 - Any AI system that interacts directly with natural persons